realjhoo/swatch-time-bitbar/README.md

 If the metric system was a good idea 200 years ago, then it is a good idea today.
 And 200 hundred years ago, decimal time was proposed along with the meter and the liter.
 The time has come (again).

-This project works with Bitbar/Swiftbar to display the current Internet Time to a precision of .millibeats in your Mac's menu bar.
+This project works with Bitbar/Swiftbar to display the current Internet Time to a precision of .centibeats in your Mac's menu bar.

 Enjoy.